adopted-ember-addons/ember-data-factory-guy/README.md

 But what if you want to handle create, update, and delete?
 Or even reload or findAll records?

-FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this is already bundled for you when you use the ember-data-factory-guy library.
+FactoryGuy assumes you want to mock ajax calls with the mockjax library, and this is already bundled for you when you use the factory-guy library.

 **The following examples assume the variable testHelper was setup before your